Veterinarian with dog

 Can I Give My Dog Aspirin With Meloxicam?

-Meloxicam should not be given with any other NSAIDs, including Carprofen (Rimadyl), Firocoxib (Previcox), Etodolac (Etogesic), Deracoxib (Deramaxx), or Aspirin.
-In addition, do not use it in dogs less than six weeks of age or in pregnant, lactating, or breeding dogs, as it has not been evaluated.
+This drug should not be given with any other NSAIDs, including Carprofen (Rimadyl), Firocoxib (Previcox), Etodolac (Etogesic), Deracoxib (Deramaxx), or Aspirin.
+In addition, please do not use it in dogs under six weeks of age or in pregnant, lactating, or breeding dogs, as it has not been evaluated.

 What Is the Difference Between Mobic and Metacam?